 Selected readings from the Bible and Greek and Latin literature in translation, emphasizing ideas, forms, and myths related to the development of English literature.
 Prerequisite: See ENG note.
 General Studies: HU.

 ENG 311 Persuasive Writing (3)

 An advanced writing course that focuses on persuasive writing for diverse audiences.
-Cross-listed as HIS 301.
 Prerequisite: See ENG note.
 General studies: L.

 ENG 315 Writing for the Professions (3)